Is Long Context All You Need? Leveraging LLM's Extended Context for NL2SQL: Detailed Analysis of Long Context NL2SQL Techniques

 \subsection{Evaluation setup}

-We use public Google Cloud (GCP) Vertex AI \textit{gemini} API for all our experiments.
+We use the public Google Cloud (GCP) Vertex AI \textit{gemini} API for all our experiments.
 This is important for reproducibility of our experiments and analysis.
 We use the latest publicly available \textit{gemini-1.5-pro-002} and \textit{gemini-1.5-flash-002} checkpoints. \textit{gemini-1.5} is a long-context LLM class with up to 2-million token context for \textit{pro} and 1-million token context for \textit{flash}.
 Our test VMs and Vertex AI endpoints are located in the same GCP region (us-central1-b).

-\yeounoh{ We report the full pipeline performances on various NL2SQL benchmark datasets (BIRD~\citep{li2024can}, SPIDER 1.0~\citep{Yu.al.18c}, KaggleDBQA~\citep{lee-2021-kaggle-dbqa} and BEAVER~\citep{chen2024beaver}) in Section~\ref{sec:benchmarks}.
-We run our micro-benchmark experiments using two mature benchamrk datasets, BIRD dev and KaggleDBQA test.
-BIRD is currently the most popular NL2SQL benchamrk with a leaderboard (all the latest NL2SQL research publications use this dataset to compare their performances), and it contains the most number of questions with varying degrees of difficulties spanning over multiple tables with varying schema complexity.
+\yeounoh{ We report the full pipeline performance on various NL2SQL benchmark datasets (BIRD~\citep{li2024can}, SPIDER 1.0~\citep{Yu.al.18c}, KaggleDBQA~\citep{lee-2021-kaggle-dbqa} and BEAVER~\citep{chen2024beaver}) in Section~\ref{sec:benchmarks}.
+We run our micro-benchmark experiments using two widely used benchmark datasets, BIRD dev and KaggleDBQA test.
+BIRD is currently the most popular NL2SQL benchmark with a leaderboard (all the recent NL2SQL research publications use this dataset to compare their performance), and it contains the largest number of questions with varying degrees of difficulties spanning over multiple tables with varying schema complexity.
 KaggleDBQA is another benchmark dataset for Text-to-SQL tasks that focuses on real-world, cross-domain data sources.}

-For the performance and cost metrics, we use popular execution accuracy (Ex Acc) and the accumulated tokens per request ($L$), and/or normalized latency per request ($T$) as the absolute latency measure behind the public API endpoints can vary from time to time -- a single \textit{gemini-1.5-pro} request latency with 8k-token is used as a reference unit ($T$=1.0); we report floating-point values to one decimal place, ignoring differences of less than 10\%. \yeounoh{Likewise, we refrain from reporting the monetary cost directly, which depends on the pricing model~\citep{gemini_pricing} that is subject to change.
-Instead, we report the accumulated number of tokens per request $L$, which is highly correlated to the total monetary cost and invariant to the pricing model change.}
+For the performance and cost metrics, we use popular execution accuracy (Ex Acc) and the accumulated tokens per request ($L$), and/or normalized latency per request ($T$) as the absolute latency measure behind the public API endpoints can vary from time to time -- a single \textit{gemini-1.5-pro} request latency with 8k-token is used as a reference unit ($T$=1.0); we report floating-point values to one decimal place, ignoring differences below 10\%. \yeounoh{Likewise, we refrain from reporting the monetary cost directly, as it depends on the pricing model~\citep{gemini_pricing}, which is subject to change.
+Instead, we report the accumulated number of tokens per request $L$, which is strongly correlated with total monetary cost and remains invariant to pricing model changes.}